The Investment Fraud Special Advisory Committee

 What the Committee Works On?

 Investment and pension fraud is a growing crisis in the UK, leaving victims with devastating financial losses and inadequate support.
-Betrayed by trusted advisers, victims face a broken system, while fraud remains under-prioritised.
+Victims face a broken system, while fraud remains under-prioritised.
 The Investment Fraud Committee is committed to changing this, advocating for victims, demanding accountability, and driving reforms to protect investors and pension savers.

 Our Key Campaigns: